maester365/maester/website/docs/ca-what-if.md

 This way you can ensure that your security policies are correctly configured and that they do not break when changes are made to your environment.

  :::info Important
-The Conditional Access What If API is currently in public preview and is subject to change.
+The Conditional Access What If API is currently in beta and is subject to change.
-Maester tests written using this API may need to be updated as the API moves towards General Availability.
+Maester tests written using this API may need to be updated as the API moves towards v1.0.

 Please make sure you have the latest version of Maester installed.
 :::